Iowa / County

 What is the weather like in Little Cedar, IA year-round?

-Little Cedar experiences all four seasons, with warm summers reaching the low 80s and cold winters dipping into the single digits.
-The area receives about 35 inches of rain annually and enjoys sunshine 54% of the year, making for a classic Midwestern climate.
+Little Cedar experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 8°F. The area receives about 35 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter